Kingston, Milton Keynes

-According to Milton Keynes City Council, Kingston, Wolverton, Bletchley and Westcroft form the second tier in the retail hierarchy of Milton Keynes, below Central Milton Keynes.
+According to Milton Keynes City Council, Kingston, Wolverton, Bletchley and Westcroft form the second tier in the retail hierarchy of the city, below Central Milton Keynes.

 Bounded by Chaffron Way (H7) to the north, Tongwell St (A4146/V11) to the east, Standing Way (A421/H8) to the south and Newport Rd (formerly the A5130) to the east, the rest of the district consists of motor dealers, light industry factories and warehouses, including a Costco wholesale.

 Transport

 Rail

 The closest inter-city service is provided at Milton Keynes Central on the West Coast Main Line, roughly 4 mi to the west, and services on the Marston Vale Line are provided at Woburn Sands, roughly 2.5 mi to the south-east.

 Road

 The Milton Keynes grid road system connects the district to other local destinations, whilst for accessing national routes, the M1 motorway is easily accessible via junctions 13 and 14, located 3 mi to the south-east and 2 mi to the north-west, respectively.